-- 2. Turn the cap counter clockwise to the "first" notch to relieve pressure before removing cap completely. - 3.
+- 2. Turn the cap counter clockwise to the first notch to relieve pressure before removing cap completely. - 3.
 Turn the cap again, and remove. - 4.
 Check the gasket for cracks or deterioration, and replace the cap if necessary. - 5.
 Check that the spring in the cap moves freely. - Check the anti-freeze in the radiator with a tester annually, preferably before off-season storage.
-Tester should indicate protection to temperatures of -30°F (-34°C). - b.
-Replace the cap if spring is stuck. - c.
-Close engine compartment hood, and move maintenance platform to "working position".
+Tester should indicate protection to temperatures of -30°F (-34°C). - c.
+If spring is stuck, replace the cap. - d.
+Move maintenance platform to working position. - e.
+Close engine compartment hood.